Understanding the Connection Between Cold Weather and Weakened Immune System: Debunking Common Myths

 “People tell me: ‘I’m sick because I wasn’t dressed enough’ or ‘I went out with wet hair yesterday’,” she explains.

 “I explain to them that it’s not the fact of being cold, but that you have to be in contact with a germ, a bacteria or generally a virus, to be sick.
-We could be completely naked at the North Pole, we would not be sick, we would have died of cold but not sick,” jokes the woman who last June became president of the Federation of Doctors of France (FMF).
+We might be completely naked at the North Pole, we would not be sick, we would have died of cold but not sick,” jokes the woman who last June became president of the Federation of Doctors of France (FMF).

 At the moment, she is mainly seeing cases of nasopharyngitis, bronchitis, Covid and, for the past two weeks, RSV, the virus responsible for the majority of bronchiolitis.
 On the other hand, no flu yet.